When I visited: February 2011

 Team: Dan Fletcher (Head Chef), Charles Peto (maitre d’), Stephen Nisbet (Head Sommelier)

-Rating in the Michelin Guide: Recommended (used to have 2 stars)
+Rating in the Michelin Guide: 1 star (used to have 2 stars and then was recommended, so has bounced around a bit in the ratings)

 What to wear: Men – shirt and jacket and nice trousers and shoes; women – a smart dress and/or smart trousers and a top